Dick, Kerr Ladies F.C.: Nation on Film – Women's Football

-The story of the Dick, Kerr Ladies F.C was featured in the BBC's Nation on Film – Women's Football in 2005 and featured archive film footage of the team in action shot by professionals and amateurs.
+The story of the Dick, Kerr Ladies F.C was featured in the BBC's Nation on Film – Women's Football in 2005, which featured archive film footage of the team in action shot by professionals and amateurs.

 When Football Banned Women

 Dick, Kerr Ladies' history was revisited in When Football Banned Women, a documentary presented by Clare Balding and broadcast on Channel 4 in 2017: the programme featured archive footage and still photographs as well as historians discussing the club and analysing the reaction of the football authorities to the women's game.

 Theatrical adaptations

 Our Girls Our Game

-Our Girls Our Game is a play based on the story of Dick, Kerr Ladies F.C., written by Victoria Saxton and Directed by Charlotte Westenra for British Youth Musical Theatre in 2021.
+Our Girls Our Game is a play based on the story of Dick, Kerr Ladies F.C., written by Victoria Saxton and directed by Charlotte Westenra for British Youth Musical Theatre in 2021.

 Famous and Forgotten

 Famous and Forgotten is a play based on the story of Dick, Kerr Ladies F.C., written by playwright Andrew Colley.
-In 2004 the play won the 'Naked Talent' playwriting competition at the Mercury Theatre, Colchester, and has been widely performed by amateur and professional groups in the UK and abroad.
-It was performed at the College at Braintree in 2011.
+In 2004 the play won the 'Naked Talent' playwriting competition at the Mercury Theatre, Colchester, and it has been widely performed by amateur and professional groups in the UK and abroad.
+It was performed at the college at Braintree in 2011.